Updated on September 6, 2019

 Patient-led activism is working.
-Today Eli Lilly announced that in response to criticism of high prices, the company will sell a version of Humalog insulin for half price.
-We are pleased to see this result after relentless efforts by non-pharma funded patient advocates to ensure the list price of insulin goes down.
+In March of 2019, Eli Lilly announced that in response to criticism of high prices, the company will sell a version of Humalog insulin for half price.
+In September, Novo Nordisk followed with a very similar announcement.
+We are pleased to see these results after relentless efforts by non-pharma funded patient advocates to ensure the list price of insulin goes down.

 T1International and those in the #insulin4all movement will remain vigilant.
-This is certainly only the beginning, and a small step towards the change needed in pricing for people with type 1 diabetes.
-This does not get Eli Lilly off the hook for their price-gouging and it shows us that they have the power to set a price that is truly affordable at any time.
+This is certainly only the beginning, and small steps towards the change needed in pricing for people with type 1 diabetes.
+This is no way gets Eli Lilly or Novo Nordisk off the hook for their price-gouging and it shows us that they have the power to set a price that is truly affordable at any time.

-Make no mistake - by Eli Lilly’s own admission the company is only reacting to outside pressure.
+Make no mistake - these manufacturers are only reacting to outside pressure.
 We must still fight for transparency legislation and ultimately price controls to ensure that prices go down and stay down.
 That is what T1International and patient advocates across the USA will continue to fight for.